sympy/sympy/doc/src/guides/solving/solving-guidance.md

 [{x: -sqrt((y + 1)*(y**2 - 3)*(y**2 - y + 1))}, {x: sqrt((y + 1)*(y**2 - 3)*(y**2 - y + 1))}]
 ```

-## Parse a string representing the equation
+## Parse a String Representing the Equation

 If you are creating the expression yourself, we [recommend against using parsing
 a string](